Allegheny County, Pennsylvania: Climate

-Law and government
+Government and politics

 Until January 1, 2000, Allegheny County's government was defined under Pennsylvania's Second Class County Code.
 The county government was charged with all local activities, including elections, prisons, airports, public health, and city planning.
 All public offices were headed by elected citizens.
 There were three elected county commissioners.

 On January 1, 2000, the Home-Rule Charter went into effect.
 It replaced the three elected commissioners with an elected chief officer (the County Executive), a county council with 15 members (13 elected by district, two elected county-wide), and an appointed county manager.
 The changes were intended to maintain a separation of powers between the executive and legislative branches while providing greater citizen control.

 The county has 130 self-governing municipalities, the most in the state.
 (Luzerne is second with 76).
 The county has one Second Class City (Pittsburgh) and three Third Class Cities (Clairton, Duquesne, and McKeesport).

 A 2004 study found the county would be better served by consolidating the southeastern portion of the county (which includes many small communities with modest economies) into a large municipality ("Rivers City") with a combined population of approximately 250,000.

+Government structure

+Allegheny County has a Home Rule Charter form of government since 2000.
+The county has three branches: the executive, the legislative, and the judicial.
+The executive branch consists of the County Executive, who is elected for a four-year term and serves as the chief executive officer of the county; and the County Manager, who is appointed by the County Executive and oversees the daily operations of the county departments.
+The current County Executive is Sara Innamorato, a Democrat who took office in 2024.
+The current County Manager is William D. McKain, who was appointed by Fitzgerald in 2012 and reappointed in 2016 and 2020.
+The legislative branch consists of the County Council, which is composed of 15 members elected for four-year terms from 13 single-member districts and 2 At-Large representatives, currently occupied by Bethany Hallam and Sam DeMarco.
+The council functions as the primary legislative and policy-making body of the county.
+The current County Council President is Patrick Catena, a Democrat who represents District 4 and was elected by his fellow council members in 2018 and 2020.
+The judicial branch consists of the Court of Common Pleas, which is the general trial court of the county; and the Magisterial District Courts, which are lower courts that handle minor criminal and civil cases.
+The judges of these courts are elected for ten-year terms.
+The current President Judge of the Court of Common Pleas is Kimberly Berkeley Clark, who was elected by her fellow judges in 2018 for a five-year term.